When you allegedly commit a crime in another state, or suffer a conviction in another state and either

 - fight the extradition.

-If you voluntarily choose to return to the demanding state, you may sign a waiver...in the presence of a judge...that states that you consent to being returned to that state.
+If you voluntarily choose to return to the demanding state, you may sign a waiver...in the presence of a judge...that states that you consent to be returned to that state.
 At that point, law enforcement officers will take you into custody...typically without setting bail...and will deliver you to an agent from the demanding state.17

 But as Riverside criminal defense attorney Michael Scafiddi18 explains, "Depending on the circumstances of your alleged offense, a California criminal defense attorney may be able to persuade the prosecutor and demanding state to set bail or release you on your own recognizance own recognizance (known in California as an O.R. release) so that you may voluntarily return to the home state rather than being incarcerated during this process."
 19